subbu1307/airbnb-Superhost/README.md

 _(MGMT 687: AI for Business Decisions)_

-- **Performance Benchmarking:** Quantified differences between Superhosts and Non-Superhosts in Chicago—Superhosts achieve 16% vs 12% occupancy, \$3,249.55 vs \$2,693.40 average monthly revenue, and 4.88 vs 4.68 average rating despite slightly lower nightly rates.
+- **Performance Benchmarking:** Quantified differences between Superhosts and Non-Superhosts in Chicago Superhosts achieve 16% vs 12% occupancy, \$3,249.55 vs \$2,693.40 average monthly revenue, and 4.88 vs 4.68 average rating despite slightly lower nightly rates.
 - **Data Preparation & Feature Engineering:** Applied tailored imputation (zero-fill for counts, mean/median for continuous, mode for categoricals, selective row drops), one-hot encoding, and distilled core predictors (ratings, review counts, cancellations, pricing, occupancy, revenue).
 - **Predictive Modeling:** Built a Gradient Boosting model with SMOTE to address class imbalance and used GridSearchCV for hyperparameter tuning—achieving 89% accuracy, 94% recall, and a 0.968 ROC AUC in forecasting Superhost attainment.
 - **Early-Warning & Recommendations:** Identified 10.6% of Superhosts at risk and 7.6% of non-Superhosts as high-potential, surfacing decline in ratings, rising cancellations, and low occupancy as key risk factors; proposed targeted support, pricing adjustments, and marketing interventions.